 Westport Island flourished in the early 1800’s as a fishing and farming community—one of the most prosperous in Maine.
 Today, Westport Island is home to a broad cross section of residents from families who have lived here for generations to new residents and retirees who are proud to call Westport Island home.

 In compliance with the Governor’s COVID-19 orders, town office staff are now handling town business by working primarily remotely.
-We will receive all office phone calls and emails and will see mail sent via the U.S. mail system or dropped in the mail slot/night drop to the left of the Town Office front door.
+We will receive all office phone calls, emails and mail sent via the U.S. mail system or dropped in the mail slot/night drop to the left of the Town Office front door.
 Please see the News section for all current posts regarding town business and committee meetings and see the "Quick Link" below for Up-to-date COVID-19 Information for Lincoln County.
 Be well and thank you for your patience as we all adapt to a new way of doing business and maintaining services for our residents and customers during this pandemic.

 To assist you in accessing Town Office services -- both online and on-Island -- see: Westport Island COVID-19 Services and Resources.